BrandonP85/qa-learning-lab/test-cases/Account-Registration.md

 8: this will land you on https://demo.opencart.com/en-gb?route=account/success

-Expected Results: completed account creation; ends on a "Your Account has been created!" screen
+Expected Results: completed account creation; should end on a "Your Account has been created!" screen

-Actual Results: the creation went through successfully
+Actual Results: completed account creation; ends on a "Your Account has been created!" screen

 Status: PASS

-Notes: the "privacy policy" and "subscribe" switchers need to be more clearly highlighted
+Notes: the "privacy policy" and "subscribe" switchers need to be more clearly highlighted.
+Neither are visually distinct enough.
+Recommend UX review and enhancemnt consideration.